WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/z4-OverruleAddingOfCreatedEnterpriseImageToDossier/index.md

 ### Description

-Tells Studio or Smart Connection whether the functions need to be debugged or not.
+Tells Studio for InDesign and InCopy whether the functions need to be debugged or not.

 ## addObjectsToDossier